UCB-stat-159-s22/hw07-Group26/README.md

 - `Makefile` make commands for easy execution
 - `LICENSE` contains the license used by the repo
 - `README.md` current document
-- `requirements.txt` command to install diagnosis python package
+- `requirements.txt` contains the names of the packages installed through pypi
 - `main.ipynb` summarizes and discusses the findings and outcomes of our analysis
 - `hw07-description.ipynb` Stat 159 HW7 assignment desctiption